Registration (Domiciliation) at your commune, simple steps

-Our favorite picnic spots, walking distance to Morton Place
+Our top 5 picnic spots, walking distance to Morton Place

 Brussels is full of beautiful green spaces for taking advantage of the summer sun.
 Luckily Morton Place is near it all!
 Grab a group of friends, or plan a romantic rendez-vous for two, and enjoy what our residents consider the best of the best public parks nearby.